Master of Business Administration in Management of Technology

 Master of Science in Management

-The Master of Science in Management is designed to allow students to build specialized knowledge in one of four concentration areas: Business Analytics, Global Project Management, Financial Technology, Web Systems and Media.
+The Master of Science in Management is designed to allow students to build specialized knowledge in one of three concentration areas: Business Analytics, Global Project Management, and Financial Technology.
 Specialized knowledge is augmented with a 15 credit management core that provides the general knowledge needed to manage technical and specialized units.

 Admission Requirements